4 Ways to Support Women Going Through The Menopause in the Workplace

 1. Create a supportive environment

 The first step to supporting women in the workplace through their menopause is to break the silence.
-Women say they feel more supported by their colleagues (48%) than their managers (32%) when going through the menopause.
-It’s important for colleagues to be able to support menopausal staff, but the menopause should not be treated as an off-limits topic of conversation by senior staff.
+Women say they feel more supported by their colleagues (48%) than their managers (32%) when going through menopause.
+It’s important for colleagues to be able to support menopausal staff, but menopause should not be treated as an off-limits topic of conversation by senior staff.

 Guide your employees towards available support from internal or external support groups and who to contact in the organisation for any concerns.
-If you’re in management, you should work closely with your HR team to ensure employees have all the resources and guidance they need – including reliable health sources and potentially complementary therapies said to help the menopause.
+If you’re in management, you should work closely with your HR team to ensure employees have all the resources and guidance they need – including reliable health sources and potentially complementary therapies said to help menopause.

 Want to learn how you can further support women in your team or organisation?
 Read these 4 simple ways to continue learning.